Healthy Porcelain Flower (Hoya pubicalyx) in bright indirect, also known as Porcelain Flower

 Porcelain Flower typically blooms in Summer with flowers in Pink, Red, Purple.
 Reliable light and watering improve bloom performance.

 Porcelain Flower grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Porcelain Flower light consistent for stronger growth and flowering.

 Porcelain Flower is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Porcelain Flower out of reach when ingestion is a concern.

 Porcelain Flower typically blooms in Summer with flowers in Pink, Red, Purple.
 Reliable light and watering improve bloom performance.